crazyvinvin/Portfolio-S3/README.md

 ![IP BPM Without Software](images/IP_BPM_WithoutSoftware.png "BPM without software")

 Above is the model of the process without using the MCS Analyser software.
 As you can see it is very cluttered and contains a lot of long loops to manually collect data.
-This is far from optimal and it's almost impossible to actually make effective changes when collecting and analysing data like this.
+This is far from optimal and makes it almost impossible to actually make effective changes to systems when collecting and analysing data like this.

 ![IP BPM Without Software](images/IP_BPM_WithSoftware.png "BPM without software")